ariannedee/intro-to-django/docs/config/PyCharm_Pro.md

 ## Running the `manage.py` development server

-## Configuring Django in the Python Console
+## Run Django in the Python Console

 ## Debugging